omeka/classic-enduser/Managing_Users.md

 You may assign Users different levels of access to the admin interface.

+**Super users**:
--   Super users can access all available pages in the admin.
-Supers are the only users with access to the Settings panel, choosing and configuring themes; adding and editing users; changing general settings.
+- can access all available pages in the admin.
+- are the only user role which has access to the Appearance, Plugins, Users, and Settings tabs on the top navigation;
+- can add, edit, delete, and publish all content types;
+- can interact with all plugins.

+**Administrator** users:
--   Administrator users can access and edit Items, Collections, and Tags.
+- can add, edit, delete, and publish all Items, Collections, and Tags in the site;
+- can add, edit, delete, and publish Exhibits;
+- can interact with any plugin that adds a tab to the left-hand navigation.

+**Contributor** users:
+- can add items, but can only edit and delete items they created, and cannot publish any items;
--   Contributor users can add items and edit items they have created.
-They may create exhibits using any item in the archive, and have permission to view any public exhibit from the administrative side.
+- can add Collections and edit, delete, and publish any collections they create;
+- may create exhibits using any item in the archive;
--   Researcher users can see all of the Items, Collections, and Item Types pages--public or private, but cannot edit any content.
+- may only interact with certain plugins.

+**Researcher** users:
+- can view all content, including items, collections, tags, maps, exhibits, and contributed items, but cannot add, edit, or delete anything.

 Add a User
 -------------------------------------------------------------